meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 ### Configure Stream Analytics Storage Account ###

 Stream Analytics needs a storage account to get reference data from SQL Server.
-The definition of the storage acccount is stored in the file **JobConfig.json**.
+The definition of the storage account is stored in the file **JobConfig.json**.
 The storage account definitions are located in the [Global Storage Settings] tab.

 ![Global Storage Settings](media/40_10_GlobalStorageSettings.png)